nautobot/nautobot/nautobot/docs/additional-features/jobs.md

 For example, we can create a module named `devices.py` to hold all of our jobs which pertain to devices in Nautobot.
 Within that module, we might define several jobs.
 Each job is defined as a Python class inheriting from `extras.jobs.Job`, which provides the base functionality needed to accept user input and log activity.

 +/- 2.0.0
     All job classes must now be registered with `nautobot.core.celery.register_jobs` on module import.
-For plugins providing jobs, the module containg the jobs must be imported by the plugin's `__init__.py` and the `register_jobs` method called at import time.
+For plugins providing jobs, the module containing the jobs must be imported by the plugin's `__init__.py` and the `register_jobs` method called at import time.
 The `register_jobs` method accepts one or more job classes as arguments.

 !!! warning
     Make sure you are *not* inheriting `extras.jobs.models.Job` instead, otherwise Django will think you want to define a new database model.